githubschool/sep-25/Workshop-Instructions.md

 1. In the repository's **Code** tab, navigate to the `.github` folder. [:camera:](workshop-images/github-for-managers.035.jpeg)
 1. Open the `CODEOWNERS` file.
 Click the :pencil2: pencil icon to edit the file. [:camera:](workshop-images/github-for-managers.036.jpeg) [:camera:](workshop-images/github-for-managers.037.jpeg)
-1. Add the following line to the bottom of the file, and replace the sample member names with your group's GitHub username handles:
+1. Add the following line to the bottom of the file, and replace the sample member names with your group's GitHub username handles.
+Example:
     ```
     * @member1 @member2 @member3
     ```